kannix68/advent_of_code_2015/README.md

 ### ruby
-Ruby means a ruby 2.2 standard distribution (MRI), tested using ruby 2.2.2 in a rvm environment on Mac OS X.
+Ruby means a ruby 2.2 standard distribution (MRI), tested using ruby v2.2.2 in a rvm environment on Mac OS X.

 Unit Tests using standard library test/unit.

-### R-lang
+### R (R-lang)
-R-language means R, tested using R v 3.2.0 (Revolution R Open), with R-Studio as editor on Mac OS X.
+R means R-language, tested using R v3.2.0 (Revolution R Open), with R-Studio as editor on Mac OS X.

 Some hardcoded paths/filenames in input data file reading.

 Assertions using builtin `stopifnot` function (currently no real unit test).

+### JavaScript
+JavaScript is node.js code, tested using node.js v4.2.3 on Mac OS X.

+For JS, a filename to read/process is expected to be the first script commandline arg.
+There should be a test input file for a given day challenge tests/examples.

+Assertions using standard library assert. files / filesystem reading using standard library fs.